 - Let simmer for 1-2 minutes and stir to combine.

-🥢 Where to Use this Peanut Sauce
+🥢 Where to Use This Vietnamese Peanut Sauce

 While this sauce is almost exclusively served with fresh spring rolls, you can also use it as a dipping sauce for bánh xèo or as a salad dressing!
-It is definitely not common but trust me, it's delicious!
+It is definitely not common, but trust me, it’s delicious!

-- Can I make this sauce nut-free?
-While it won't have the exact same flavor, you can replace the peanut butter with sunflower seed butter.
+While it won’t have the exact same flavor, you can replace the peanut butter with sunflower seed butter.

-- How long does this dipping sauce keep?
 The sauce will keep for up to 5 days in the refrigerator.

-- Is this recipe authentic?
 Yes, it is based on authentic Vietnamese recipes.

 This sauce is a must-try if you want to get the real spring roll experience!
 It has the perfect balance of nuttiness and saltiness with a hint of sweetness!

 Let me know in the comments if you try this recipe!